drwetter/testssl.sh/Readme.md

 * works on servers requiring a client certificate for authentication
 * SSL Session ID check
 * avahi/mDNS based name resolution
-* Even more compatibilty improvements for FreeBSD and RH-ish systems
+* Even more compatibilty improvements for FreeBSD, RH-ish and F5 systems

 Contributions, feedback, also bug reports are welcome!
 For contributions please note: One patch per feature -- bug fix/improvement.
 Please test your changes thouroughly as reliability is important for this project.